 By default, VVR collects the statistics automatically when the vradmind daemon starts.
-Configuring VVR to collect statistics according to your requirements involves modifying the values of the environment variables in the vras_env file, located in the /etc/vx/vras directory.
+The vradmind daemon is a multi-threaded process where one thread is reserved specifically for collecting periodic statistics.
+Configuring VVR to collect statistics according to your requirements involves modifying the values of the environment variables in the vras\env file, located in the /etc/vx/vras directory.